 Victims of domestic abuse, sexual assault, or stalking may take paid sick or safe leave to seek help or medical attention, access services or counseling, or engage in safety planning.

 However, eligibility does not apply to all categories of employees.
 There are a few exceptions:

 Employees who are protected by collective bargaining agreements or union contracts

 Independent contractors or freelancers (but temporary employees from staffing agencies are covered)

 Employees on the flight deck or in the cabin of an airline with comparable benefits

 Employees in the public sector who receive a government pension and return to part-time work are eligible

-If you're not sure whether you qualify for paid sick leaves, whether you're rights have been violated, or whether you have viable grounds to report your employer, consult with a prescreened California Employment Attorney.
-A lawyer will go over your case details, find potential evidence, and build a solid strategy to win an employment claim.
+If you're not sure whether you qualify for paid sick leaves, have rights violated, or have viable grounds to report your employer, consult with a prescreened California Employment Attorney.
+A lawyer will review your case details, find potential evidence, and build a solid strategy to win an employment claim.